 -

-- Hybrid programmes offer the most flexibility but require more resources to implement and maintain effectively.
+Hybrid programmes combine at least two different programmes.
+This offers greater flexibility but requires more resources to implement and maintain.

 1) Always On Loyalty Programmes (Instant Reward Programmes)